citrix/citrix-daas-rest-go/citrixorchestration/docs/SiteDetailResponseModel.md

 HasLicensingAlerts returns a boolean if a field has been set.

+### SetLicensingAlertsNil

+`func (o *SiteDetailResponseModel) SetLicensingAlertsNil(b bool)`

+ SetLicensingAlertsNil sets the value for LicensingAlerts to be an explicit nil

+### UnsetLicensingAlerts
+`func (o *SiteDetailResponseModel) UnsetLicensingAlerts()`

+UnsetLicensingAlerts ensures that no value is present for LicensingAlerts, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)